 Some users reported that after updating their system, the spacing between their desktop icons became huge.
 Some users also reported that the size of their desktop icons became large.
-If your Windows 10 desktop icon spacing has suddenly changed and messed up, the following methods will help you restore it to the original state.
+If your Windows 11/10 desktop icon spacing has suddenly changed and messed up, the following methods will help you restore it to its original state.

 - Set the icons to Auto Arrange mode.